exah/exah/CV.md

 ## Work

-I started working in the web around 11 years ago as a designer + developer when I went to [the university](https://design.hse.ru).
+I started working in the web around 11 years ago as a designer + developer when I went to [university](https://design.hse.ru).
 For the past 5 years, I've been a web software engineer.

 ### Lead Web Software Engineer @ [Revolut](https://revolut.com/) <br /> November 2018 - Now

-I joined Revolut Moscow office in November 2018 as Senior Web Software Engineer inside [Revolut Business](https://business.revolut.com) team with a promise that I will work on a new acquiring product.
-From the start I discovered their shared component library and, as I had experience in creating similar libraries in my previous job, I took ownership of maintaining and improving the project.
+I joined Revolut Moscow office in November 2018 as a Senior Web Software Engineer inside [Revolut Business](https://business.revolut.com) team.
+Alongside the acquiring solution, I developed a shared component library used by more than 10 projects inside the company because I had had prior experience of working on a similar project before.

 I moved to the Revolut London office in December 2019 while working on the first public beta release of our acquiring product.
-In July 2020 I got promoted to be Lead Web Software Engineer and right now creating a new team for building a web design system.
+In July 2020 I got promoted to Lead Web Software Engineer and right now creating a new team for building a web design system.

 <details>
 <summary>Projects</summary>